openlegend/core-rules/core/src/06-combat/01-chapter-six.md

 ### Sometimes

 A few attributes can be used for damaging attacks in special circumstances in which the story dictates that the damage arises from your skill in the attribute.
-These include Logic, Abjuration, Alteration, Enchantment, Illusion, and Movement.
+These include Logic, Protection, Alteration, Influence, and Movement.
 Though the occasions to use these attributes for damage will be rare, as long as the story makes sense, combatants should be able to damage foes with them.
 Examples of situations in which these attributes might be used in an action roll for a damaging attack are provided below.

 **Logic.** Springing a trap on your foes.

-**Abjuration.** Shielding yourself with a wall of magical knives.
+**Protection.** Shielding yourself with a wall of magical knives.

 **Alteration.** Causing a tree branch to strangle a foe.

-**Enchantment.** Forcing a dominated enemy to stab himself.

-**Illusion.** If your illusion is convincing enough, any number of illusory effects could mimic damage until your enemy is aware of the trick.
+**Influence.** For illusory effects that are convincing enough, any number could mimic damage until your enemy is aware of the trick.
+For supernatural compulsion, forcing a dominated enemy to stab himself.

 **Movement.** Using telekinesis to hurl a boulder at a foe.

 ### Probably Never

 The remaining attributes don’t really lend themselves to damage.
-Without a VERY good explanation, the following cannot be used for damaging attacks: fortitude, learning, perception, will, deception, persuasion, presence, creation, divination.
+Without a VERY good explanation, the following cannot be used for damaging attacks: fortitude, learning, perception, will, deception, persuasion, presence, creation, prescience.

 ## Taking Your Turn